Externship Opportunities at the ASPCA

 The ASPCA is the oldest humane society in North America and offers students a chance to experience the many different unique challenges faced by veterinarians working in forensic medicine and anti-cruelty case management.

-Prior to January 1, 2014 the majority of animal cruelty complaints in New York City were made to ASPCA Humane Law Enforcement.
-As of January 1, 2014 all animal cruelty complaints in New York City go to the New York Police Department.
-This is an historic change.
-The largest urban police force (34,000 uniformed police officers) in the United States now responds to complaints of animal cruelty 24 hours per day, seven days a week.
-In the first year of the partnership, nearly 425 animals were rescued by NYPD and brought to the ASPCA.
-In 2015, 701 animals were rescued by NYPD and brought to the ASPCA.
+As of January 1, 2014 a formal partnership was formed between the ASPCA and the New York Police Department (NYPD).
+NYPD became responsible for law enforcement response to all animal cruelty complaints in New York City.
+The ASPCA continued to responsible for the forensic evaluation and medical care of all animal victims of abuse.
+This is a historic and groundbreaking partnership.
+NYPD, the largest urban police force (34,000 uniformed police officers) in the United States now responds to complaints of animal cruelty 24 hours per day, seven days a week.
+In the first year of the partnership, 425 animals were rescued by NYPD and brought to the ASPCA.
+In 2015 and 2016, 701 and 989 animals respectively were rescued by NYPD and brought to the ASPCA.
 Because animals are so significantly integrated into our society it is appropriate and necessary for local police departments to be responding to complaints of animal abuse.
-This will be a model for the country.
+The ASPCA-NYPD partnership is a model for the country.

-Animals who are suspected victims of cruelty are evaluated by the ASPCA Anti-Cruelty Group.
-These animals are provided the care necessary for medical rehabilitation (weeks and months of care).
-In addition, the ASPCA Animal Hospital Anti-Cruelty team works closely with the ASPCA Behavior team, which works to behaviorally rehabilitate the cruelty victims.
+Animals who are suspected victims of cruelty are evaluated by the ASPCA NYC Veterinary Forensic Staff.
+These animals are provided the care necessary for medical and behavioral rehabilitation at the ASPCA Animal Hospital (weeks to months of care).

-In addition to animal cruelty cases, the ASPCA Anti-Cruelty Group works with the Cruelty Intervention Advocacy program.
+In addition to animal cruelty cases, the ASPCA Anti-Cruelty Group has a Cruelty Intervention Advocacy program.
 This program works with animal hoarders, low-income pet owners and victims of domestic violence with pets.

-Forensics externs will be exposed to all of the basic concepts of forensic veterinary medicine.
-They will participate in the intake of all new cases brought by law enforcement to ASPCA Animal Hospital.
-They will assist in the live forensic evaluations and forensic necropsies.
-Externs will also attend the weekly Animal Health and Welfare meeting which includes representatives from the Anti-Cruelty Group, ASPCA Animal Hospital, Humane Law Enforcement and Animal Placement (including behavior staff) to review the cases that are being managed by our service and to discuss possible euthanasia determinations.
-If the opportunity presents itself, the students will participate in a hoarding visit, a crime scene investigation and/or attend a criminal trial.
+Forensics externs will be exposed to all of the basic areas of forensic veterinary medicine.
+They will participate in the intake of all new cases brought by NYPD to the ASPCA Animal Hospital.
+They will observe live forensic evaluations and forensic necropsies.
+Externs will also attend the weekly Animal Health and Welfare meeting which includes representatives from the Anti-Cruelty Group, ASPCA Animal Hospital, Humane Law Enforcement and Animal Placement (including behavior staff) to review the cases that are being managed by our service including euthanasia decisions.
+If the opportunity presents itself, the students will participate in a hoarding visit, a crime scene investigation, the ASPCA’s Community Medicine program and/or attend a criminal trial.